Skip to Content

 Do I have to use portobello mushrooms?

 No, you can use whatever mushrooms you can get your hands on.
-Baby button mushrooms as superb and you could use them to turn this into an appetiser rather than main meal.
+Baby button mushrooms as superb and you could use them to turn this into an appetiser rather than a main meal.

 Close up devilled mushrooms on toast with a fried egg.